newt0/gatsbybootcamp-transcription/11.Working with Markdown Posts/chapter11.md

 Now we can actually remove the `console.log` call as we're all done.
 We have successfully fetched the data and used it to render a list to the screen.
 If we check things out in the browser, we have our list item won.
-The title is React, and the date was April 2nd.
+The title is `React`, and the date was April 2nd.
 And here we have `The Great Gatsby Bootcamp` post with the date April 4th.
 With this in place.
 We've made some really great progress towards what we're working towards now this page is not done yet.